-Graduation is not automatic upon completion of all course work in a degree program.
-Students who intend to graduate must complete an Intent to Graduate form and file it with the Office of the Graduate Registrar in the Graduate and Professional Center at least 90 days prior to degree posting, along with the current graduation fee.
-The graduation dates are listed in the Class Schedule and Academic Calendar.
+Graduation is not automatic upon completion of all coursework in a degree program.
+Students who intend to graduate must complete the Graduation Application at least 90 days prior to degree posting, along with the current graduation fee.
+The graduation dates are listed in the Academic Calendar, as well as Graduation Application deadlines.
 A degree is granted based on the completion of all requirements prior to degree posting dates.

 Tickets are required for all guests to attend commencement.
-An allotted number of tickets will be distributed to graduating students in their graduation apparel mailing.
-The allotted number of tickets will be determined by the number of graduates.
-Therefore, it is subject to change for each ceremony.
+An allotted number of tickets will be distributed to cleared graduating students.
+The allotted number of tickets will be determined by the number of graduates; therefore, it is subject to change for each ceremony.
 Additional tickets are not available and cannot be purchased.

 In the event of inclement weather, a scheduled outdoor event will be moved to the Felix Event Center.
 Rain tickets that have been distributed to students, faculty, and administration will be required.
-Check current publications, such as the Graduation Newsletter (PDF), or call the Graduate and Professional Center at (626) 815-4570, for specific information including dates and times.
 Commencement ceremonies are approximately two hours in length.

-For more information about APU commencement, visit apu.edu/graduation/.
+For more information about APU commencement, visit apu.edu/commencement/.

 The academic standard to which graduate students are held is higher than for baccalaureate students.
-Failure to maintain a 3.0 is grounds for dismissal from the program.
-For these reasons, most universities reserve traditional awarding of Cum Laude, Magna Cum Laude, and Summa Cum Laude for baccalaureate students only.
-That is APU’s practice as well.
+Failure to maintain a 3.0 is grounds for dismissal from the program (including ELM-BSN students).
+For these reasons, most universities reserve traditional awarding of summa cum laude, magna cum laude, or cum laude for baccalaureate students only.
+That is APU’s practice, as well.

-The only honors available to graduate students are affiliations with various honor’s societies.
-Both the School of Nursing and the School of Education have affiliations with honor’s societies.
-Information about them is handled completely by the schools.
-The university does not note these affiliations in the commencement program; however, the honor’s societies usually award the member with a cord or other insignia, which students may wear at commencement.
-Questions should be referred to the department.
+Students must check with their academic department for information about honor societies, as all information is handled by the schools.
+The university does not note these affiliations in the commencement program; however, the honor societies usually award the member with a cord or other insignia, which students may wear at commencement.
+Questions should be referred to the relevant department.

 Contact a program advisor for information about department honors or membership in various honor societies.